VladyslavKozlov2101git/react-typescript-template/README.md

 * ADD custom hooks and functions

-1. useDebounce
-2. useClickOutside
+1. useDebounceuseDeferredValue example with Suspence and search +. useClickOutside
-3. useToggle
+   +. useToggle
-4. etc
+2. etc